ICS3U Introduction to Computer Science – Grade 11 (University)

 THE ONTARIO CURRICULUM: Computer Studies

 ICS3U online introduces students to computer science.
-Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
+Students will design software independently, using industry-standard programming tools and applying the software development life-cycle model.
 They will also write and use subprograms within computer programs.
 Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
 In ICS3U online, students will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields.

 UNIT ONEComputer Systems